Fun With Very Large Numbers

-where $B \simeq .26149 \dots$ is Mertens' constant.
-For computational purposes, we will simply drop the $o(1)$ term.
+where $B \approx .26149 \dots$ is Mertens' constant.
+To get some rough estimates, we will simply drop the $o(1)$ term.
 In order to make this sum reach $2 \pi$, we must have

 so that $x \approx \exp(\exp(6.021695)) \approx \exp(412.276939) \approx 10^{179}$.
 Then, the $N$ where \eqref{E:sincWithPrimes} ceases to hold is the number of primes up to that $x$, which, by the Prime Number Theorem \cite[p.
-10]{CP}, is roughly $x / \log x \simeq 10^{176}$.
+10]{CP}, is roughly $x / \log x \approx 10^{176}$.

-Without assuming the Riemann hypothesis, Crandall \cite[Theorem 11]{C2} has shown that, at the first $N$ for which \eqref{E:sincWithPrimes} fails, the left side minus the right side is positive but less than $10^{-(10^{165})}$.
+Without assuming the Riemann hypothesis, Crandall \cite[Corollary 5]{C2} has shown that, at the first $N$ for which \eqref{E:sincWithPrimes} fails, the left side minus the right side is positive but less than $10^{-(10^{165})}$.
 Now, if both sides of \eqref{E:sincWithPrimes} were on the order of $10^{-(10^{165})}$, then this small difference would not be very interesting.
 However, neither side of \eqref{E:sincWithPrimes} is tiny.
-Crandall calculates \cite[Theorem 4]{C2} that the right side exceeds $.686 \pi$ for all $N$.
+It follows from Crandall \cite[Theorem 4]{C2} that the right side of \eqref{E:sincWithPrimes} exceeds .686 for all $N$.
 To see this, apply Crandall's Theorem 4 with $m = 2$, so we have $c_1 = 1/2$ and $V_2 = 1/3^2 + 1/5^2 + 1/7^2 + 1/11^2 + 1/13^2 + \dots \approx 0.20224742$.
 Then